billiegoose/webtorrentify-github-release/README.md

 ## Why?

-Distributing your application over WebTorrent/BitTorrent is cool! í¸
+Distributing your application over WebTorrent/BitTorrent is cool! ğŸ˜

 It can improve reliability and save money:

 - Your application can still be downloaded if Github gets blocked, goes down, or kicks you off\*
-- You save Github í²² by placing less demand on Github's AWS storage servers! â¤ï¸
+- You save Github ğŸ’² by placing less demand on Github's AWS storage servers! â¤ï¸

 \* as long as the torrent is being seeded